U.S. Company Formation

 Should I form an LLC or a C-Corp?+

-For most international investors and small-to-mid-size operators, an LLC offers simpler management, pass-through federal taxation (no entity-level federal income tax) and flexible governance.
-C-Corps are preferred for businesses planning to raise venture capital, issue stock to multiple shareholders, or scale rapidly.
+For most international investors and small-to-mid-size operators, an LLC offers simpler management, generally pass-through federal taxation and flexible governance.
+C-Corps are typically preferred for businesses planning to raise venture capital, issue stock to multiple shareholders, or scale rapidly.
 Consult a licensed CPA before making this decision.

-What is an EIN and why do I need one?+
+What is an EIN and how is it obtained?+

 How long does U.S. company formation take?+